 So, when we say GDP, we really mean the size of the economy.
 It is also, and this is crucial for currencies, used to compare how well different countries are doing economically.

-GCP is calculated by government agency the Office for National Statistics every month, by effectively by counting up how much everyone, including the government, is spending.
+GCP is calculated by the governmental agency the Office for National Statistics every month, by effectively counting up how much everyone, including the government, is spending.

 Since it measures the country’s economic health – everything from the level of construction to how much we’re spending on the high street or on going out – international investors take a keen interest.